Zywave/booster/src/_areas/design-system/patterns/builder.md

 The final step in the document/presentation creation process is to generate an output.
 The user will need an action to begin the Generation step.

 Use words similar to download or generate.
-Although, "generate", should typically be used when the user has to perform an action, or additional steps need to occur before the user receives the output.
+Although, "generate" should typically be used when the user has to perform an action; or additional steps need to occur before the user receives the output.

 ![Generate actions](/images/generation.png)